Computer vision syndrome

 There's no evidence that CVS causes any long-term damage to the eyes such as cataracts.
 However, regular computer use can be the source of significant eyestrain and discomfort.

-If these symptoms are not treated they can have a real effect on your work performance.
+If the symptoms of computer vision syndrome are not treated they can have a real effect on your work. performance.

 Is there any way to relieve computer vision syndrome?

 Making a few simple changes in your work environment can help prevent and improve computer vision symptoms: